Fun food facts

 - Cabbage is a source of vitamin C and fibre.
 Cool!

 - You can find different types of Ontario cabbage in your grocery store all year round.
-In 2011, more than 100 million pounds of red and green cabbage were grown in Ontario.
-That’s enough to fill the cargo holds of almost 1,540 Boeing 747 planes!
+In 2018, more than 128 million pounds of red and green cabbage were grown in Ontario.
+That's more than 5,000 school buses!

 Cabbage is part of the cruciferous family of vegetables.
 What other vegetables belong to this family?